 4. Aids Digestion and Prevents Gallstones

+Peanuts are also great for your digestive system.
+Their 8.5 grams of fiber help maintain healthy digestion and may lower the risk of gallstone formation.
 Studies show that people who regularly eat peanuts are 25% less likely to need gallbladder surgery.
 Peanuts also contain phytosterols, compounds that help lower cholesterol absorption in the gut further supporting liver and gallbladder health.

 Peanut and Groundnut Same?